Gardens can be a work-in-progress, spanning several seasons or even years.

 “But turning a sloping area into a flat space is always money well-spent.
 I think unusable lawns are a real waste of space – it’s one of my bugbears!
 Lawns should be functional spaces that you can enjoy, not just another area to mow.”

 So let’s say you spend around $30,000 on an average-sized flat section, starting with a blank canvas.
 What can you expect to get for your money?

-According to Nichola Vague: “For that budget you can expect a small amount of hard landscaping, a lawn, basic decking and planting.
+According to the Landscape designer: “For that budget you can expect a small amount of hard landscaping, a lawn, basic decking and planting.
 It will be fairly simple, but you’ll have a nice well-structured garden.”

-‘’There are also other ways to keep costs minimal, including looking at alternatives, for example coloured cut concrete as compared to large, more expensive pavers and less mature planting,’’, says Debbie.
+‘’There are also other ways to keep costs minimal, including looking at alternatives, for example coloured cut concrete as compared to large, more expensive pavers and less mature planting,’’, says the lanscaping specialist.

 ‘’For each element in your design there are often more economical options, yet this comes down to personal preference.
 Sometimes, our clients’ most favoured items are worth spending a bit more of the allocated budget on.’’